Welcome to the Clinical Policy Implementation (CPI) Service

-The NHS has a duty to spend the money it receives from the Government in a fair way, taking into account the health needs of the whole community.
+The NHS has a duty to spend the money it receives from the Government fairly, taking into account the health needs of the whole community.

-The Clinical Commissioning Group’s (CCG) job is to get best value for this money by spending it wisely on your behalf.
-Demand for healthcare is growing, but there is only a set amount of money available to spend so difficult decisions may have to be made.
+The Clinical Commissioning Groups’ (CCGs’) job is to get the best value for this money by spending it wisely on your behalf.
+Demand for healthcare is growing, but there is only a set amount of money available to spend so difficult decisions must be made.

-CCGs pay for local NHS health services and NHS England pays for highly specialised health services.
-The CCGs have a legal duty to provide health services for patients in the county with the fixed amount of money they have received from the Government.
-They have a legal duty not to spend more than this.
-This means that some hard choices have to be made.
-Not all treatments can be provided by the NHS.
+The CCGs have a legal duty to provide health services for patients registered with NHS GPs within their geographical area with the fixed amount of money they have received from the Government.
+They also have a legal duty not to spend more than this.
+This means that some hard choices must be made and not all treatments can be provided by the NHS.
 Treatments that are limited by CCGs are shown in their Clinical Commissioning Policies.

 However, the CCGs know that there will always be times when a patient would benefit from a particular treatment not usually given by the NHS.
-To apply for this treatment, an Individual Funding Request is made.
+To apply for this treatment, an Individual Funding Request (IFR) must be made.